 Appeal data is from the consumer surveying conducted for the SATC by BDA Marketing Planning.
 Sample of 800 interstate travellers and 400 interstate travellers, followed by eight focus groups in Adelaide, Sydney and Melbourne.
+Comments relating to International appeal are sourced from the Consumer Demand Project run by Tourism Australia in 11 priority markets, with a sample of 1,600 per market.

-Prepared by the South Australian Tourism Commission, December 2019
+Prepared by the South Australian Tourism Commission, December 2019 $\,$